zulip/zulip/templates/zerver/help/deactivate-your-account.md

 {!go-to-the.md!} [Your account](/#settings/your-account)
 {!settings.md!}

-2. Click the **Deactivate Account** button on the bottom of the **Your account** section.
+2. Click the **Deactivate account** button on the bottom of the **Your account** section.

-4. After clicking the **Deactivate Account** button, a modal window titled **Deactivate Your account** will appear.
+4. After clicking the **Deactivate account** button, a modal window titled **Deactivate Your account** will appear.
 To confirm the deletion of your account, click the **Deactivate now** button.